Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 Hiding, calling 911, and hoping you can inflict enough damage to protect yourself from someone, bigger, stronger, and meaner than you is not much of a plan.

-There is no greater equalizer against a culprit intent on doing you harm than a firearm in the hand of a woman who knows how to use it.
+There is no greater equalizer against a culprit intent on doing you harm than a firearm in the hand of a woman who is trained and willing to use it.

 Let me share a personal story.

-I can tell you from personal experience that my daughter and I are unharmed today because I was carrying a gun one night.
+I can tell you from personal experience that my daughter and I are unharmed today because I was carrying a gun one night back in 2016.